 In 2021, DanTec and LTA staff began work on the SRTP update with the first round of community outreach and surveying completed in Winter 2021 and second round in March 2022.
-During the April 2022 LTA Board meeting, staff and DanTec provided a presentation on the preparation of the SRTP to date and requested feedback on draft service design recommendations.
+At the May 2022 Board meeting, staff and DanTec provided a presentation on the draft SRTP and received feedback.

-At the May 2022 LTA Board meeting, staff and DanTec will provide a presentation on the draft SRTP and request authorization from the LTA Board to release it for public review beginning May 20, 2022, and closing June 8, 2022.
-The final SRTP will be brought to the LTA Board at the June 2022 meeting for their recommended adoption.
+The draft SRTP was updated to address these comments and staff is requesting authorization from the Board for it to be released for public review beginning June 17, 2022, and closing July 18, 2022.
+The final SRTP will be brought to the LTA Board at the August 2022 meeting for recommended adoption.

-Reviewed By: RV Counsel Review: N/A

-3

-Attachment: 1.
-Draft 2022 Short Range Transit Plan
+Reviewed By: RV Counsel Review: N/A Attachments: Draft 2022 Short Range Transit Plan

-2. Board Presentation